^

 Leukopenia, lymphocytosis, decreased ESR

-Leukocytosis with a rightward shift, lymphopenia
+Leukocytosis with a shift to the right, lymphopenia

 Moderate and unstable increase in enzyme activity, hyperbilirubinemia

-Dysproteinemia, sharply elevated titer of antistreptolysin-O, CRP
+Dysproteinemia, sharply increased titer of antistreptolysin-O, CRP

-Isolation of Yersinia culture.
-Their antigens and antibodies to them
+Isolation of Yersinia culture, their antigens and antibodies to them

 Detection of markers of viral hepatitis

-Detection of streptococcal antigen of antistreptolysin-O, ASA, ASG
+Detection of streptococcal antigen antistreptolysin-O, ASC, ASG

 Arthralgia, arthritis